jaredly/jerd/docs/Roadmap.md

   - [ ] generic
   - [ ] row polymorphic
 - [ ] match
+- [ ] exit-only effects? (call/ec) Can I just use exceptions in the js? would need to check.
+    I don't *think* I can in go... oh wait, panic/recover might get it done.
 - [ ] let & function arg destructuring of records
 - [ ] tuples please
 - [ ] array types, literals, indexers